RagnarB83/ash-documentation/docs/setup.rst

 To install/setup ASH you need to download the code from the `Github <https://github.com/RagnarB83/ash>`_ repository.

 ASH is 99% Python with 1 % Julia.
-A Python3 distribution (version >3.6 or higher) is required and you need to be able to install Python packages via conda or pip.
+A Python3 distribution (version >3.6 or higher) is required and you need to be able to install Python packages via package managers such as conda or pip.

 Scientific Python distributions like Anaconda/miniconda can be convenient: https://www.anaconda.com/distribution/ Anaconda comes with Numpy, SciPy, Matplotlib.